-There is also a tip for extinguishing the flame: If this is smothered instead of blown out, less smoke is formed.
+There is also a tip for extinguishing the flame: Smothered instead of blown out.
 This can be achieved with a special extinguisher.
 This is a cone that is placed over the flame.
 Or the wick is briefly dipped into the liquid wax immediately after blowing out.

-The candle usually crackles when it is damp, such as when it is outdoors or in a damp bathroom.
-If rainwater has dripped into the burning bowl, simply wipe it dry.
-If the wick is damp, then the crackling cannot be prevented.
+The candle usually crackles when it is damp, such as outdoors or in a wet bathroom.
+If rainwater has dripped into the burning bowl, wipe it dry.
+If the wick is moist, then the crackling cannot be prevented.
 But it is not dangerous.

 Candle burns on one side: What helps?

-A candle often burns on one side.
-This is usually due to the wick, explains the consumer advice center in Hamburg.
-It should simply be bent carefully until it is straight and centered again.
+A candle often burns on one side, which is usually due to the wick, explains the consumer advice center in Hamburg.
+It should be bent carefully until it is straight and centered again.
 To prevent the candle from gradually becoming hollow and then burning more puny, it should always be left on until the entire top layer of wax has become liquid.

-This is called the burning plate.
-Either way: It is better not to leave the remains of matches in the burning plate.
-If they catch fire, they can sink through the edge of the candle like a knife through soft butter and the wax runs out.
+This is called the sizzling plate.
+Either way: It is better not to leave the remains of matches in the hot plate.
+If they catch fire, they can sink through the edge of the candle like a knife through soft butter, and the wax runs out.

 Making the candle fit the holder